Blog Icon

 Customer churn prediction is the process of using data from a variety of sources to identify which customers are likely to stop using or paying for a product or service.
 The goal is to spot customers who are likely to leave before they actually do and take appropriate action to ensure they stay.

-Why is it impactful?
+Why is churn prediction impactful?

 How do you actually predict customer churn?